alex-gutev/generic-cl/README.md

 Generic Function: `ROUND N D`

-Returns `N`, or `N/D` if `D` is provided, rounded towards the nearest integer.
-If `N`, or `N/D`, lies exactly halfway between two integers, it is rounded to the nearest even integer.
-The remainder of the division if any, is returned as the second return value.
+Performs the division `N/D` if `D` is provided, otherwise equivalent to `N/1`, and returns the result rounded towards the nearest integer as the first value, and the remainder `N - result * D` as the second return value.

+If the result lies exactly halfway between two integers, it is rounded to the nearest even integer.

 Methods: